Kountry Kitchen rises from devastating fire to continue Christmas tradition

 To cover costs and ensure the tradition continues, Kountry Kitchen is hosting a fundraising gala on Dec.
 21 at their nearby event center, 910 North.

 “To help with expenses, we’re offering a variety of items for auction.
 Tony Dungy has generously donated memorabilia, including a signed helmet with autographs from all the players.
-Local favorite Mike Els is also contributing an item.
+Local favorite Mike Epps is also contributing an item.
 All auction proceeds will go toward funding our Christmas meal efforts.”

 “We’ve been feeding the community for about 15 years, and we want to keep that tradition alive,” Wilson said.